munificent/game-programming-patterns/book/double-buffer.markdown

 This is why we need this pattern.
-Our program renders the pixels one at a time, but we need the display driver to see them all at once -- one refresh the circle isn't there, the next one it is.
+Our program renders the pixels one at a time, but we need the display driver to see them all at once -- one refresh the face isn't there, the next one it is.
 Double buffering solves this.
 I'll explain how by analogy.

 ### Act 1, Scene 1